ocluf/justship/README.md

 Feel free to contribute or suggest improvements! 🤝

 ### How to setup Just Ship the youtube tutorial
+(note this tutorial is slightly outdated) You don't need mailpit neccesarily I log the email login link in the console.
+I also use shadcn now instead of daisyUI

 [![How to use Just Ship](https://img.youtube.com/vi/sJZOXUhkvMc/0.jpg)](https://www.youtube.com/watch?v=sJZOXUhkvMc)